greati/processor_risc/README.md

 # Processor RISC - SystemC
 This is a simple processor implemented in SystemC.
-It implements a small set of instructions and performs a trivial pipeline, with only two stages.
+It implements a small set of instructions and performs a trivial pipeline, with only two stages and no true predictions.

 The instruction word has the form: